 Keyboardist-composer Javier Santiago released Phoenix, his Ropeadope Records debut album, on June 29.
-Watch the video premiere of Santiago and his band performing the title track from his new album live in the studio:
+Watch the premiere of :

 Like this article?
 Get more when you subscribe.